Poverty affects health in Greece

 At the same time most Greek patients remain “hostages” of this situation.
 Since their income has decreased significantly, most cannot afford the services of private medical institutions, therefore poorer people have also poorer health compared to wealthier people.

 According to a more recent survey, chronic diseases in Greece affect 24.8% of people stating that they are poor versus 16.2% of those who consider themselves “non-poor”.
+Mental health issues, such as depression and anxiety disorders, are also on the increase since the austerity measures according to one research paper.
 Poorer people, not only do not make use of preventive health services but resort to hospitals when their condition is already impaired.
 So this has increased the number of days the actually need to stay in hospital and death rates in hospitals.

 Diseases that were almost extinct start to appear again whereas there is also an increase in the appearance of various other infections.
 At the same time, the risk factors for developing chronic diseases need special attention, at a time, in which these phenomena are getting worse because of the high pressure on the health structures of the country from the ever growing migration flow.